aklivity/zilla-docs/src/concepts/kafka-proxies/grpc-proxy.md

 ## Kafka Consumer Groups

-Only the [kafka-grpc](../../reference/config/bindings/binding-kafka-grpc.md) `remote_server` binding will create a consumer group.
+The [kafka-grpc](../../reference/config/bindings/binding-kafka-grpc.md) `remote_server` binding will create a consumer group.
 It creates one consumer per named binding in a zilla config.
 The format of the consumer group ID is `zilla:<zilla namespace>-<binding name>`.
 Scaling the number of Zilla instances with the same configuration will add each new Zilla instance as a member of the same group.
 Using different Zilla `namespace`s or adding multiple bindings will create different consumer groups.

 The [grpc-kakfa](../../reference/config/bindings/binding-grpc-kafka.md) binding fetches messages from a topic the same way for all connected clients.
 Clients can filter messages received using filters like adding the desired Kafka message key in the `idempotency-key` header.